 8) How do we proceed with the reservation?

 You will normally have to pay a deposit to reserve a kitten in an upcoming litter.
-Also, the breeder wants to you sign a contract.
+Also, the breeder wants you to sign a contract.
 Knowing these clauses in advance will allow you to make sure that you agree with the adoption process at this breeder.